phdonner/phdonner/powershell.md

 * Assemble code fragments to a full HTML document
 * Define Web page style with CSS and PowerShell

-## Coversion from Markdown to HTML
+## Conversion from Markdown to HTML

 Starting with version 7.2, PowerShell includes useful functionality which facilitates integration between Mardown, PowerShell and VisualStudio Code.
 If you have a sample document called page.md in the current location of your terminal, you should be able to execute the following commands: